brongo/recolorHelper/README.md

 ## Credits:

 - Thank you to PowerBall253 (https://github.com/PowerBall253) for helping test the Linux version.
-- Thank you to Bez and Macy for testing the Windows version, and advice/suggestions to improve the tool.
+- Thank you to Bez and Todema for testing the Windows versions, and advice/suggestions to improve the tool.
 - DOOM 2016+ Modding community on Discord: https://discord.gg/ymRvQaU.